What we do

 Sukma Dwi Andrina

-Head of Communications & Member of the Board
+Head of Operations & Member of the Board

 Andrina is a lawyer and entrepreneur from Indonesia with a passion for sustainable development.
 She runs a consultancy business in Stockholm in this area, where she does legal research and communications for different organisations.
 Prior to coming to Stockholm, she worked as an associate in different law firms in Jakarta, mostly advising energy projects.
 She holds an LL.M in American Legal System from University of Minnesota Law School and an LL.M in International Environmental Law from Stockholm University.